maldoinc/wireup/readme.md

 </div>

+> [!NOTE]
+> Wireup 1.0 has been released, featuring support for scoped lifetimes, a simplified API, enhanced type safety, and improved documentation.
+> Refer to the [Upgrading Guide](https://maldoinc.github.io/wireup/latest/upgrading/) for instructions on upgrading from version 0.x to 1.0.
+---

 Dependency Injection (DI) is a design pattern where dependencies are provided externally rather than created within objects.
 Wireup automates dependency management using Python's type system, with support for async, generators and modern Python features.

 ## Features